Oxford Boat Folk

 From the industrial origins of the Oxford Canal to its modern leisure-based revival, artists have provided an invaluable supplement to the historical record of Oxford's resilient 'half-town, half-country' waterway.
 In a free illustrated talk, Oxford local historian Mark Davies will expand on the varied themes revealed in two centuries of paintings, drawings, and engravings, including traditional narrow boat decoration and artwork related to more recent campaigns to save the Canal and its facilities from closure.

-Live performance of 4 best radio plays submitted for the competition, 'Inspired by the Oxford Canal' including the winning play selected by Philip Pullman.
-Click here to read the programme.
+Live performance of 4 best radio plays submitted for the competition, 'Inspired

 Tickets available by invitation or on the doors on the night.
 Please check back here for more information as it becomes available.